-CIS 215 - Programming II
+CIS 215 - Object-Oriented Programming with C++

 Students learn to implement programs using functions and procedures both built in libraries and user (programmer) defined.
 One dimension arrays are introduced and utilized, and loops/nested loops are used to process them.
 Additional topics include sequential text file I/O, pseudo-random number generation, testing strategies, and debugging techniques.
 Students complete laboratory projects and a case study.
+Prerequisite: CIS126

-CIS 215L - Programming II LAB
+CIS 215L - Object-Oriented Programming with C++ LAB

 The purpose of this lab course is to provide the students with additional hands-on practice in developing sound fundamental programming skills.
 In addition, field trips to appropriate employer sites as well as industry guest speakers, if available, will be provided during this class.
+Co-requisite: CIS215